Shriganga-Gokavi/MultiModel_Summarization-/README.md

 Evaluation is performed **batch-wise on the test set** using generated summaries compared against reference summaries.

 ---
+## 📁 Evaluation Results

+The aggregated ROUGE evaluation results (F1 and Precision scores for all models) are stored in:

+This file contains:

+- ROUGE-1 F1 & Precision
+- ROUGE-2 F1 & Precision
+- ROUGE-L F1 & Precision

+These values are used to generate comparative performance plots across models using Python (pandas + seaborn / matplotlib).

+The CSV file is included in this repository for reproducibility and result verification.

 ## 📈 Processing Pipeline